carpentries/commons/about-carpentries/about-carpentries.md

-This is reusable text that can be used when you need to describe what the Carpentries do.
+This is reusable text that can be used when describing what The Carpentries does.

 ------------

 ### What are The Carpentries?
 Software Carpentry (SWC), Data Carpentry (DC) and Library Carpentry (LC) are Lesson Programs of The Carpentries (a fiscally sponsored project of Community Initiatives).
-We teach essential computing and data skills.
+We build global capacity in essential data and computational skills for conducting efficient, open, and reproducible research.
 We exist because the skills needed to do computational, data-intensive research are not part of basic research training in most disciplines.

 ### About Software Carpentry